Learn how easy it is to make a dried hydrangea basket from cut blooms a little paint and an old basket. It adds a nice touch to any decor.

 I tried spray painting it with gray paint.
 Then I dry brushed it with white, and then black paint.

-I still wasn't happy.
-Then I added this brown wax, and that gave it just the right patina and dimension.
+I still wasn't happy, so I added this brown wax, giving it just the right patina and dimension.

-I tried spray painting the dried hydrangea flowers with a can of pink paint, but it looks fake and unnatural.
+I tried spray painting the dried hydrangea flowers with a can of pink paint, but it looked fake and unnatural.

 Instead, I opted for using some red craft paint, dabbing on the paint with a big brush so they look like red berries.

-Use some tape for support.
+Use some masking tape in a criss-cross pattern (see above) to support your flowers.
 This will make creating the dried hydrangea arrangement easy.

-Then just go to town, placing the limelight flowers all over.
-Then add in some of the painted pee gee blooms.
+Then just go to town, placing the limelight flowers all over, one stem at a time.
+Then add in some of the painted pee gee blooms for a little added color.
+Stand back and look at the arrangement for balance and adjust accordingly.

 This dried hydrangea basket fits perfectly on top of our antique cupboard in the dining room.